porres/pd-psycho/README.md

 This project is still in a very experimental/initial phase.

 This is a library of Pd externals that includes some objects that deals with psychoacoustic measures and conversions.
-This was part of my masters and phd research, when I first started coding and now I'm finally revisiting it and getting it more presentable and out there.
+This was part of my masters and phd research, when I first started coding and now I'm finally revisiting it and getting it more presentable and out there (this is still quite far).

-See code for license

 --------------------------------------------------------------------------